thed0d0/Joshua_Lai_portfolio/index.md

         }
         }
 ```
-code to add chomping and unchomping to blocked order
+code to make sure chomping and unchomping are carried
 ```c++
   if (blockedOrder == Orders::requestChomp){
     SaveRobotBootState(Robot::State::Boot);